adamhsparks/ozviridis/README.md

 Classify the heat map
 ---------------------

-BoM shows the map in 3˚increments.
+BoM shows the map in 3˚C increments.
 We can reclassify the raster so that it will display in the same way.

 Using the `cut` function, we'll set up our map in the same way.